nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 A `Predicate<Student>` object will be created for each search command.
 It contains `test(Student student)` function which checks if the given student matches the list of keywords given.

-To support the differentiated search functionality for different identifiers, multiple classes extending from `Predicate<Student>` can be created, each with different implementation of `test(Student student)` function.
+To support the differentiated search functionality for different flags (e.g. name, NUSNET ID, group name, or tag), multiple classes extending from `Predicate<Student>` can be created, each with different implementation of the `test(Student student)` function.

-* `NameContainsKeywordsPredicate`: checks if any word in the full name of student matches exactly any word in the given keywords. e.g. `Alex Yu` will match Alex Yeoh and Bernice Yu.
+* `NameContainsKeywordsPredicate`: checks if any word in the full name of student matches exactly any word in the given keywords. e.g. `Alex Yu` will match `Alex Yeoh` and `Bernice Yu`.
 Partial search is not supported e.g. `Han` will not match `Hans`.
-* `IdContainsKeywordsPredicate`: checks if the ID of student contains any string in the given keywords.
+* `IdContainsKeywordsPredicate`: checks if the ID of student contains any word in the given keywords.
   Partial search is supported. e.g. `E05` will match `E0523412`.
-* `GroupContainsKeywordsPredicate`: checks if any group of student contains any string in the given keywords.
+* `GroupContainsKeywordsPredicate`: checks if any group of student contains any word in the given keywords.
   Partial search is supported. e.g. `T02` will match `T02A` and `T02B`.
-* `TagContainsKeywordsPredicate`: checks if the tag of student contains any string in the given keywords.
+* `TagContainsKeywordsPredicate`: checks if the tag of student contains any word in the given keywords.
   Partial search is supported. e.g. `friend` will match `friends`.

 The following diagram summarizes what happens after user input search command: